SimonSubokLee/ston-docs-son/admin/https.kr.rst

 HTTPS supports SSL 3.0, TLS 1.0 and TLS 1.1; however for security reasons, SSL 2.0 is allowed only for upgrades.
 HTTPS is only used in between clients and STON.
 STON does not use HTTPS to communicate with the origin server.
-In terms of security and performance, it would be inappropriate for STON to relay.
+In terms of security and performance, it would be inappropriate for STON to relay HTTP.
 If HTTPS has to be used for communicating with the origin server, using :ref:`bypass-port` is recommended.